SebastianHurtado98/classifying-cancer/README.md

+## Author
+The original repository is in: https://github.com/jhole89/classifying-cancer This repository should have been forked, however, there were some issues with the files.

 # Classifying Cancer

 Classifying Cancer is a Python3 project to classify cancer data using Google's TensorFlow library and Neural Networks.
 The goal of this project was to validate and demonstrate that modern machine learning